MKLab-ITI/pygrank/tutorials/documentation.md

 Whatever these primitives may be, they can be manipulated through an abstracted backend.

-Then, a separate module defines several measures that can be used to assess the outcome of prediction tasks on graphs.
-These include both supervised and unsupervised measures, as well as ways to combine various measures (e.g. AUC and fairness-aware pRule that assesses disparate impact) to quantify the efficacy of multiclass predictions.
+Then, a separate module defines measures that can be used to assess the outcome of prediction tasks on graphs.
+These include both supervised and unsupervised measures, as well as ways to combine multiple ones (e.g. AUC and fairness-aware pRule that assesses disparate impact) to quantify the efficacy of multiclass predictions.

 A module is also delegated to defining node ranking algorithms on graphs.
+These are defined graph filters, which diffuse node scores to their neighbors.
-The take the form of graph filters, the outcome of which can be postprocessed towards various objectives by manipulating their outcome or applying iterative schemes that edit algorithm inputs.
+The outcome of filtering can be postprocessed towards various objectives through direct transformations or applying iterative schemes that edit algorithm inputs.
 A particularly useful part of the module is the ability to automatically tune parameters on-the-fly, in a computationally efficient manner.
 We refer to this practice as *autotune*.